 If it seems strange to the reader that wizards would give birth at such grand old ages, keep in mind that it certainly is not uncommon.
 According to JKR’s site, Slytherin Theodore Nott was “raised by a very elderly widower and Death Eater father.”
 We are then looking at Nott’s father being 80, maybe even 100 when Theodore was born.
-It seems that wizards and witches can (and do) have children at much older ages than can Muggles, probably since with the longer life span, their bodies do not age as quickly.
-If James’ parents had been “elderly” when he was born, they must have been getting on for 80, probably older – certainly not 39, as Dorea Potter’s age at James’ birth.
+It seems that wizards and witches can (and do) have children at much older ages than Muggles, probably since with the longer life span, their bodies do not age as quickly.
+If James’s parents had been “elderly” when he was born, they must have been getting on for 80, probably older – certainly not 39, as Dorea Potter’s age at James’s birth.

 The canon evidence against this theory does not stop there, though.
 We know that when Sirius left the Blacks, the Potters treated him as a second son.
-Sirius’ uncle Alphard was blasted off the family tree simply for giving his nephew money.
+Sirius’s uncle Alphard was blasted off the family tree simply for giving his nephew money.
 If the Potters had as good as adopted young Sirius, wouldn’t they, too, have been blasted off for being blood traitors?
 These Potters’ names, however, still adorn the Black family tree, however – they could not be blood traitors.
-Ergo, Dorea and Charlus could not have been James’ parents.
+Ergo, Dorea and Charlus could not have been James’s parents.

-Yet another problem with the Grandpa Charlus/Grandma Dorea speculation can be found as early as Philosopher’s (Sorcerer’s) Stone, when Dumbledore very clearly states that the Dursleys were “the only family [Harry] has left now.”
+Yet another problem with the Grandpa Charlus/Grandma Dorea speculation can be found as early as Harry Potter and the Philosopher’s (Sorcerer’s) Stone, when Dumbledore very clearly states that the Dursleys were “the only family [Harry] has left now.”
 JKR has since confirmed that she killed off all of Harry’s family – including the Potters – except the Dursleys.
 If Harry and the Weasleys were even third cousins, then these statements would be incorrect.
 The statements, however, are indeed accepted as canon – which means, surely, that Harry could not be related to Sirius or the Weasleys by blood.
 Thus, yet another hole has been poked into the theory.

 The fandom certainly cannot be blamed for quickly tagging Charlus and Dorea and Harry’s grandparents; this family tree was an exciting development, after all.
 However, after a closer and more objective look at the evidence at hand, it is clear that this is a technical impossibility.
 It is obvious, though, that only JKR herself can give us a definitive answer as to who Harry’s grandparents really were.